galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >
 > > ### :question: Question
 > >
-> > How many sequences were unique? how many duplicates were removed?
+> > How many sequences were unique?
+How many duplicates were removed?
 > >
 > >    <details>
 > >    <summary>Click to view answer</summary>